Bacterial tonsillitis: Symptoms, diagnosis and treatment

 What is bacterial tonsillitis?

-Strep stands for Streptococcus pyogenes, a common strain of bacteria that can live in your throat and nose for months without causing any harm.
-Tests show that about 15% of healthy people have the strep “bug” living quietly in their mouths or throats, without causing any symptoms.
-Often people who are carriers for strep have no symptoms, but they can pass an infection on to others.
+Strep is short for Streptococcus pyogenes, a common strain of bacteria that can live in your throat and nose for months without causing any harm.
+Tests show that about 15% of healthy people have the strep “bug” living in their mouths or throats, without causing any symptoms.
+Often people who are carriers of strep have no symptoms, but they can pass an infection on to others.

 Once in a while, though, these bugs can turn on you.
 Maybe you've been under too much stress, or your immune system has been overtaxed from fighting a virus such as a common cold or the flu.
 Or perhaps you've picked up a bug from an infected person.
-Whatever the reason, the normally quiet strep organisms can suddenly start spewing out toxins and inflammatory substances to bring on a sore throat and other symptoms.
+Whatever the reason, the normally dormant strep organisms can suddenly start releasing toxins and inflammatory substances to bring on a sore throat and other symptoms.

 Although bacterial tonsillitis feels awful, it often goes away within a few days without specific treatment.
 Over the counter painkillers help relieve the symptoms whilst the body battles the infection.